houmain/keymapper/README.md

 ```

 ### Windows
-A portable build can be downloaded from the [latest release](https://github.com/houmain/keymapper/releases/latest) page.
+An installer and a portable build can be downloaded from the [latest release](https://github.com/houmain/keymapper/releases/latest) page.

+The installer configures the Windows task scheduler to start `keymapper.exe` and `keymapperd.exe` at logon.
-To try it out, simply create a [configuration](#configuration) file and start both `keymapper.exe` and `keymapperd.exe`.

-It is advisable to start `keymapperd.exe` with elevated permissions.
+To use the portable build, simply create a [configuration](#configuration) file and start both `keymapper.exe` and `keymapperd.exe`.
+It is advisable to start `keymapperd.exe` with elevated privileges.
 Doing not so has a few limitations.
 Foremost the Windows key cannot be mapped reliably and applications which are running as administrator (like the task manager, ...) resist any mapping.

-To install permanently, simply add them to the auto-started applications.

 Building
 --------